- <div style="background-image:url(/live/image/gid/56/width/1600/height/300/crop/1/29915_generic_green_campus_2.rev.1450299531.png)"/>

 - Full tuition grants for working high school teachers thanks to the support of the Jack Miller Center.

-- Class meetings are on the campus of Lake Forest College.
+- Classes are on Saturdays, from 10 a.m. to noon, on the campus of Lake Forest College.

-Full tuition grants for high school teachers in the Civics and the American Founding Program are supported by the Jack Miller Center through the Harvey L. Miller Founding Civics Initiative.
+Full tuition grants for teachers are provided by the Jack Miller Center through their Founding Civics Initiative.
 For more information about the Jack Miller Center, see here.

 For more information about the program and the Fall and Spring seminars call Carol Gayle, Associate Director of Lake Forest College’s MLS program, at 847-735-5083, or email her at firstname.lastname@example.org.